nwankwoGIT/QuestAnsApp/README.md

 -	Improve on adding notifications during sign-in and login
 -	Migrate to database management systems (SQL vs NON-SQL used here) that are more query friendly
 -   I would improve by allowing users to delete their questions or answers
+-   figure a more asynchronous way to update the response count in the answer card display (USING REDUX or CONTEXT-API)

 User Stories